lmullen/lincolnmullen.com/source/_posts/2013-09-20-thatcamp-ne-how-to-use-a-search.markdown

 ---
 layout: post
-title: "THATCamp NE: How to Use a Database for Historical Research"
+title: "THATCamp NE Workshop: How to Use a Database for Historical Research"
 date: 2013-09-20 15:43
 categories:
 - history